pic-protocol/pic-spec/draft/0.1/pic-spec.md

 The **Causal Authority Transition (CAT)**, also referred to as the **Trust Plane**, is the enforcement component that validates Provenance Identity Continuity invariants.

-**Terminology Note**: "CAT" and "Trust Plane" refer to the same logical component.
+> **TERMINOLOGY**: "CAT" and "Trust Plane" refer to the same logical component.
 "Trust Plane" emphasizes its role as an authority validation layer, analogous to how Identity Providers (IdPs) function as identity validation layers.

 The CAT/Trust Plane: